 On the walk over, the phone rang.
 It was Chris.
 They had forgotten a guest book at the apartment for people to sign their names in.
 It was something that had been used at one of the previous parties, which I had never seen or used before.
 They wanted it for the party there, and asked that I go back for it.

 Dropping the laundry off, we returned to the station.
 Jen waited (and ate cake) while I hopped in a taxi and handed the keitai to the driver so Chris could give him instructions.
-Despite my near non-existant Japanese and his near non-existant English, we seemed to have a fairly interesting conversation, though I have no idea about what specifically.
+Despite my near non-existent Japanese and his near non-existent English, we seemed to have a fairly interesting conversation, though I have no idea about what specifically.
 Returning to the station, Jen and I headed to Chiba.

 Despite not having been there for almost a year, I knew where the bar was.
 For a while, I almost doubted my memory and thought I might have to call Chris for directions.
 But before I knew it, the glowing breasts of the bar’s namesake (and no, I’m not kidding) appeared.
 I had been to Erotikava the year before with Chris.
 It was then I suddenly remembered some of decor, which was heavily dildo-influenced.
 Fortunately, someone had the smarts to remove all the decorations that wouldn’t be particularly appropriate for some.